Clairemont, San Diego: Geography

 Clairemont's main geographical characteristics appear as a terrain of sandstone coastal mesas with canyons eroded by seasonal streams that support riparian woodlands.
 The predominant topographical features are the gently rolling mesas which are separated by canyons.
 These mesas are where most of the development is confined.
 The main canyon system was given the name Tecolote, by Spanish speaking persons after the native owl that lives in this canyon.
 Tecolote Canyon Natural Park is a protected part the City of San Diego's large parks system.
 Tecolote Canyon runs north-south through the center of this community, with branches to the northeast.
 Tecolote Creek, a seasonal stream, runs through the canyon.
 San Clemente Canyon runs east-west, bordering the community on the north side.
 Trails extend through both canyons for hiking or mountain biking.
 The geology in Clairemont is primarily sedimentary.

 The native vegetation is primarily chaparral.
-Trees include Coast Live Oak, California sycamore, and formerly Engelmann Oak.
-Wildlife in the canyons includes coyotes, rabbits, feral parrots, and owls (from which Tecolote Canyon takes its name).
+Trees include coast live oak, California sycamore, and formerly Engelmann oak.
+Wildlife in the canyons includes coyotes, rabbits, squirrels, feral parrots, and owls (from which Tecolote Canyon takes its name).

 Many neighborhoods have views of Mission Bay and the Pacific Ocean on the west, and Fortuna Mountain and Cowles Mountain to the east.
 Neighborhoods along Tecolote Canyon have views of this preserved open space canyon system.